Frequently Asked Questions

 The CCC Council comprises a Chair, Vice Chair, and 18 additional members who serve staggered three-year terms.
 New members are added every July following an open nomination process conducted by a Subcommittee of the CCC with oversight by CRA and NSF.

-Beth Mynatt, Georgia Institute of Technology, currently chairs the Council, and Mark Hill, University of Wisconsin, Madison, serves as Vice Chair.
+Mark Hill, University of Wisconsin-Madison, currently chairs the Council, and Elizabeth Bradley, University of Colorado Boulder, serves as Vice Chair.

 What is the role of the Council?